 Research

-Connecting the Unconnected: Facebook Access and Female Political Participation in Sub-Saharan Africa
+Connecting the Unconnected: Facebook Access and Female Political Participation in Sub-Saharan Africa (2025), Submitted

 with Sophie Hatte and Jordan Loper